Kusudama

 The term kusudama originates from ancient Japanese culture, where they were used for incense and potpourri; possibly originally being actual bunches of flowers or herbs.
 The word itself is a combination of two Japanese words kusuri ("medicine") and tama ("ball").
 They are now typically used as decorations, or as gifts.

-The kusudama is important in origami particularly as a precursor to modular origami.
-It is often confused with modular origami, but is not such because the units are strung or pasted together, instead of folded together as most modular construction are made.
+The kusudama is important in origami.
+Traditional kusudama can be made from origami flowers, such as the traditional origami lily.
+Instead of using string, many modern origami kusudama take the form of modular origami, where folded units are typically assembled by inserting flaps into pockets of adjacent units.

-It is, however, still origami, although origami purists frown upon threading or gluing the units together, while others recognize that early traditional Japanese origami often used both cutting (see thousand origami cranes or senbazuru) and pasting, and respect kusudama as an ingenious traditional paper folding craft in the origami world.
+Although some origami purists frown upon threading or gluing the units together, others recognize that early traditional Japanese origami often used both cutting (see thousand origami cranes or senbazuru) and pasting, and respect kusudama as an ingenious traditional paper folding craft in the origami world.

 Modern origami masters such as Tomoko Fuse have created new kusudama designs that are entirely assembled without cutting, glue, or thread except as a hanger.